tamucc-comp-bio/classroom_repo_2025/assignments/assignment_0.md

 We have a steep learning curve to traverse, so we are going to "flip" the classroom next week.
 Flipping the classroom means that you work on the material to be covered before we address it in lecture.
 Then we can spend time in lecture going over the most challenging topics, as identified by you.
 Then we will continue together in lecture through new material that builds upon this assignment.

-Your assignment is to work through [Software Carpentry's The Unix Shell](https://swcarpentry.github.io/shell-novice/) from "Introducing the Shell" through "Working with Files and Directories". (click the link)
+Your assignment is to work through [Software Carpentry's The Unix Shell](https://swcarpentry.github.io/shell-novice/) from "Introducing the Shell" through "Working with Files and Directories".
+You should set up your computer to have one window with your terminal (or shell) and one with the software carpentry web page (click the link)

+Note that we have already completed the Download Files, Install Software, and Open a New Shell sections.
+Proceed directly to [1.
+Introducing the Shell](https://swcarpentry.github.io/shell-novice/01-intro.html)

 Read through the lesson.
 Everytime there's a code block (has a blue line across top), copy and paste the command in the code block into your terminal.
 It will also show you the expected output in the block with the black line across the top (don't type this in, only the commands under the blue lines).
 Also, don't type the $